BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

  Gandalf the Grey; Saruman the White; Radagast the Brown on Sleigh; Galadriel, Lady of Light and Elrond, Master of Rivendell.

 **EVIL**
- The Necromancer; All 9 Nazgûl of Dol Guldur and the Keeper of the Dungeons.
+ The Necromancer; All 9 NazgÃ»l of Dol Guldur and the Keeper of the Dungeons.

 []{#bookmark1321 .anchor}**BATTLE OF THE FIVE ARMIES**